DeepQuestAI/DeepStackPython/index.rst

 **Result**  ::

-    {'label': 'highway', 'confidence': 63.377846, 'success': True}
+    {'label': 'highway', 'success': True, 'confidence': 0.63377845}

-You simply send in an image by POST and deepstack returns a JSON response detailing the label of the image as well as the confidence of the prediction on a scale of 1 - 100.
+You simply send in an image by POST and deepstack returns a JSON response detailing the label of the image as well as the confidence of the prediction on a scale of 0 - 1.

 **Installing DeepStack**